Otto Warmbier: Aftermath

 In his speech to the United Nations General Assembly on September 19, 2017, President Donald Trump mentioned Warmbier while lambasting North Korea as a rogue state.
 One week later, Trump posted on Twitter that Warmbier was "tortured beyond belief" by North Korea.
 His post followed a televised interview given by Warmbier's parents, in which they spoke of their son's death and expressed their wish for North Korea to be relisted (Note: North Korea was first designated as a state sponsor of terrorism by the U.S. government in 1988.
 It was removed from that list on October 11, 2008, and was re-added on November 20, 2017.) as a state-sponsor of terrorism.

-The following day, responding to the parents' interview, the Ohio coroner who had examined Warmbier denied that there were signs of torture, and said, "They're grieving parents.
-I can't really make comments on their perceptions".
-The coroner said that Warmbier had died due to brain damage following an interruption of blood flow.
-The coroner also said his skin condition was excellent, and his muscle volume was reasonably good given the circumstances.

 On November 20, 2017, the U.S. Department of State relisted North Korea as a state-sponsor of terrorism.
 President Trump mentioned Warmbier's case when making this announcement.

-In June 2018, Warmbier's parents praised President Trump for his comments about the family and stated that they hoped something positive would come from the first North Korea–United States summit, which was held that month.

 In February 2019, at the conclusion of the second North Korea–United States summit, Trump announced that he had discussed Warmbier's treatment with North Korean leader Kim Jong Un, and said, "He [Kim] tells me he didn't know about it, and I will take him at his word".
 President Trump also argued that it would not have been to Kim's advantage to allow Warmbier to be treated poorly.
 Following President Trump's comments, Warmbier's parents released a statement, saying, "We have been respectful during this summit process.
 Now we must speak out.
 Kim and his evil regime are responsible for the death of our son Otto.
 Kim and his evil regime are responsible for unimaginable cruelty and inhumanity.
 No excuse or lavish praise can change that".
 Trump later said his remarks had been "misinterpreted" and added, "Of course I hold North Korea responsible for Otto's mistreatment and death", without mentioning Kim specifically.

 In April 2019, The Washington Post reported previously undisclosed news that at the time of Warmbier's medical evacuation, North Korean officials had presented the U.S. delegation that repatriated him with a bill for US$2 million for his medical treatment while in Pyongyang.
 President Trump denied that the U.S. government had paid the bill.
 In December 2022, the U.S. Congress passed the Otto Warmbier Countering North Korean Censorship and Surveillance Act of 2021.